Part II

 Optional Deep Dive

 Physics and math metaphors ahead.
-If you want a more technical lens on the scientific imagery that inspires and resonates with the Entangled Firmament, this chapter offers a condensed deep dive.
-If you’d rather stay on the mythic layer, move directly to Part III (Archetype Portals) and stay fully on the Path.
+If you want a sharper angle on the scientific imagery that offers structural rhyme to the Entangled Firmament, linger here.
+If you’d rather stay on the mythic layer, move directly to Archetype Portals and continue on the Path.

 The Map Is Not the Territory: A Critical Disclaimer